oracle/weblogic-kubernetes-operator/site/apache.md

 ## Use the Apache load balancer with a manually created WebLogic Domain

-If your WebLogic domain is not created by the WebLogic Operator, you need to manually create and start all Kubernetes' artifacts for the Apache web server.
+If your WebLogic domain is not created by the WebLogic Operator, you need to manually create and start all Kubernetes' artifacts for the Apache HTTP Server.

   1. Create your own `custom_mod_wl_apache.conf` file, and put it in a local directory, for example, `<host-conf-dir>`.
 See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).

   2. Create the Apache deployment YAML file.
 See the example above.
 Note that you need to use the **volumes** and **volumeMounts** to mount `<host-config-dir>` into the `/config` directory inside the pod that runs the Apache web tier.
-Note that the Apache web server needs to be in the same Kubernetes namespace as the WebLogic domain that it needs to access.
+Note that the Apache HTTP Server needs to be in the same Kubernetes namespace as the WebLogic domain that it needs to access.

   3. Create a RBAC YAML file.
 See the example above.

-Note that you can choose to run one Apache web server to balance the loads from multiple domains/clusters inside the same Kubernetes cluster, as long as the Apache web server and the domains are all in the same namespace.
+Note that you can choose to run one Apache HTTP Server to balance the loads from multiple domains/clusters inside the same Kubernetes cluster, as long as the Apache HTTP Server and the domains are all in the same namespace.